bertreb/pimatic-smartnora/README.md

 # pimatic-smartnora
-Plugin for smartnora
+Plugin for connecting a Pimatic home automation system to a Google assistant via SmartNora

 Background
 -------
-The SmartNora plugin lets you connect a Pimatic home automation system to a Google assistant via SmartNora.

 SmartNora is a Smart **NO**de-**R**ed home **A**utomation solution for connecting Node-red to Google Home/Assistant.
 SmartNora is build by [Andrei Tatar](https://github.com/andrei-tatar/node-red-contrib-smartnora).
 SmartNora is a followup of Nora.
 That free service stopped as a result of its success.

 SmartNora consists of a plugin for node-red (node-red-contrib-smartnora) and the SmartNora cloud logic (Firebase) that acts as a gateway between node-red and Google Assistant.

 For this plugin I'm not using node-red but refactored the SmartNora node-red plugin to fit Pimatic.
 This plugin is a replacement of Pimatic-assistant.
 That plugin is based on the retired Nora service.